MscmpSystPerms (mscmp_syst_perms v0.1.0)

 Retrieves the Permission Role record ID as found by its functional type name and Internal Name.

-of that role was not found.
-If an error occurs an error tuple is
+The function will either return the record ID of the requested Permission Role or nil of that role was not found.
+If an error occurs an error tuple is returned.

 Parameters

-- the Internal Name value of the Permission Role to search for.
+• perm_role_name - the Internal Name value of the Permission Role to search for.

 Examples